Apple Performing Arts is the non-profit management company for the New York

 Performing Arts is renowned for producing legendary performances, commissioning

 new works, and taking a leading role in the movement for social justice.
 From

 Carnegie Hall to City Hall, from the advent of AIDS to the struggle for

 marriage equality, the choruses of BAPA have been at the vanguard within the

 New York City community since 1980.

-In 2003, Big Apple Performing Arts and the New York City Gay Men's Chorus, together with Youth Enrichment Services (YES) of the Lesbian, Gay, Bisexual and Transgender Community Center of New York City established the Youth Pride Chorus.
+In 2003, Big Apple Performing Arts and the New York City Gay Men's Chorus, together with Center Youth Program of the Lesbian, Gay, Bisexual and Transgender Community Center of New York City established the Youth Pride Chorus.
 Youth Pride Chorus comprises 40 fourteen to twenty-two-year-old self-identified lesbian, gay, bisexual and transgender individuals and their allies and is the first chorus of its kind to be presented by an established adult chorus.
 In 2004, the Youth Pride Chorus was adopted as an independent performing group under the Big Apple Performing Arts umbrella, with its own concert season and outreach efforts.